-Cracking The Genre Code: Tips And Tricks For Writing An Engaging Thriller, Romance, Sci-Fi, Or Fantasy Novel
+Cracking the Genre Code: Tips and Tricks for Writing an Engaging Thriller, Romance, Sci-Fi, or Fantasy Novel

 By Andrew Salomon

-Not every writer (or reader) likes the word ‘genre’ - but there is no denying that definite genres exist in fiction writing.
-We are all drawn to particular kinds of stories that resonate with us, and when we develop a useful understanding of the elements of different writing genres and how these elements slot together, we can use genre to our own benefit as storytellers.
+Not every writer (or reader) likes the word ‘genre’ – but there is no denying that distinct categories exist in fiction writing.
+We are all drawn to particular kinds of stories that resonate with us, and if we think back on novels that have made a deep impression on us, the chances are good that they each belonged to a well-defined genre.

-Every genre has its own conventions and expectations, and a well-developed understanding of these can help a writer captivate and keep readers.
-If we think back on novels that have made a deep impression on us, the chances are good that they were of a strongly distinctive genre.
-Let’s have a look at some of the tips and tricks you can use when writing thrillers, romance, science fiction, or fantasy.
+Every genre has its own conventions, and as a storyteller, developing an understanding of these can help you satisfy readers’ expectations.
+Let’s have a look at some tips and tricks you can use when writing thrillers, romance, science fiction or fantasy.

 Thrillers

-Thrillers are very much about keeping readers on the edge of their seats, and the best way to do so is by skillfully employing suspense and tension.
-Here are some tips for writing a thriller:
+Thrillers are very much about keeping readers on the edge of their seats, and the best way to do so is by skilfully employing suspense and tension:

-Begin by crafting a gripping premise: You want to kick off with an intriguing premise that immediately hooks the reader into the story.
-Dan Brown's The Da Vinci Code is at its core, a perilous quest to uncover deeply-hidden secrets.
-Brown’s combination of this simple yet intriguing premise, along with historical facts and a fast-paced narrative, ensures readers are hooked from the first page.
+Begin by crafting a gripping premise that immediately hooks the reader.
+For example, The Da Vinci Code by Dan Brown is, at its core, a perilous quest to uncover deeply hidden secrets.
+Brown combines this simple yet intriguing premise with historical facts and a fast-paced narrative to captivate the reader from the very first page.

-A balance between twists and pacing: You want to maintain a steady pace of plot development and keep the tension high and varied, by having strategically placed twists and surprises.
-A great example of this is Gillian Flynn's Gone Girl with its unreliable and unpredictable narrator and surprising revelations.
+Keep a balance between pacing and twists.
+You want to maintain a steady pace of plot development and keep the tension high and varied with strategically placed twists and surprises.
+A great example of this is Gillian Flynn’s Gone Girl with its unreliable and unpredictable narrator and surprising revelations.

 Romance

-One of the key elements of romance novels is that they transport their readers into a different world where love and passion are highly amplified.
-Let’s look at the genre conventions that hold strong in popular romance novels:
+The romance genre transports readers into a world of highly amplified love and passion.
+Here are some of the conventions that get readers emotionally invested in popular romance novels:

-Your characters have to be deeply compelling.
-Every successful romance novel takes the reader along for the ride to experience how the characters grow and evolve.
+Deeply compelling characters.
+Every successful romance novel draws the reader into the transformative journeys of its characters as they pursue love and emotional fulfilment.

-Protagonists can have a lot of flaws and foibles, as long as they are relatable - this way the reader can empathise with them and keep rooting for them as they pursue love and emotional fulfilment.
+Protagonists can have flaws and foibles, as long as they are relatable – this way the reader can empathise with them and keep rooting for them.

-There must be chemistry (lots of it).
-The success of a romance novel depends strongly on how believable the connection between your main characters is.
-The writer’s aim is to have the reader become emotionally invested in the evolving romance.
-Obstacles, misunderstandings and tumultuous emotions all add the sense that two people have a love that is worth fighting for.
-It can also be very useful if your characters have contrasting personalities that eventually lead to romance, such as Jane Austen's Pride and Prejudice with Elizabeth Bennet and Mr Darcy, and Tessa Bailey’s It Happened One Summer with the unexpected pairing of a big-city socialite and a gruff fisherman.
+Chemistry (and lots of it).
+The success of your romance novel depends strongly on how believable the connection between your main characters is.
+To achieve this, obstacles, misunderstandings, and tumultuous emotions all communicate that two people have a love worth fighting for.
+It can also be very useful to give your characters contrasting personalities that eventually lead to romance.
+Take, for example, Elizabeth Bennet and Mr Darcy in Jane Austen’s Pride and Prejudice, or the unexpected pairing of a big-city socialite and a gruff fisherman in Tessa Bailey’s It Happened One Summer.

-Science Fiction
+Science fiction

-Science fiction enables the writer to explore futuristic worlds and to be highly creative with the potential and dangers of technology.
-To create a believable and immersive sci-fi experience, keep the following elements in mind:
+Science fiction offers writers a unique platform to explore futuristic worlds, almost always through the lens of the potential applications and dangers of technology.
+Considering the following principles will help you create a believable and immersive sci-fi experience: